SpenceKonde/megaTinyCore/megaavr/extras/Ref_Timers.md

 | TIMERPIT     |  0x98 |       PIT  | Reserved for future |
 | DACOUT **    |  0x80 |      DAC0  |       analogWrite |
 0/NOT_ON_TIMER will be returned if the specified pin has no timer.
 `*` Currently, the 3 low bits are don't-care bits.
-At some point in the future we may pass arouind the compare channel in the 3 lsb when using for PWM.
+At some point in the future we may pass around the compare channel in the 3 lsb when using for PWM.
 No other timer will ever be numbered 0x10-0x17, nor 0x08-0x0F.
 0x18-0x1F is reserved for hypothetical future parts with a third TCA.
 Hence to test for TCA type: `(timerType = MILLIS_TIMER & 0xF8; if (timerType==TIMERA0) { ... })`
 `**` A hypothetical part with multiple DACs with output buffers will have extend up into 0x8x.

 All other unforeseen timer-like peripherals will be assigned to values above 0x9F